Improve Listening Skills in English – An In-Depth and Practical Guide

 Over the past few years, I’ve rather focused on methods for learners to become more competent speakers of English.

-Hence, it’s about time I stepped out of my comfort zone.
+Hence, it’s high time I stepped out of my comfort zone.
 After all, I have plenty of things to get off my chest when it comes to the best ways to hone listening skills.

 Characteristics of Good Second Language Listeners